 It’s no secret that the Education Department led by Betsy DeVos has threatened civil rights advances and even tried to shut down her own department’s Office for Civil Rights.
 So equity advocates, foreseeing further challenges as the Higher Education Reauthorization Act moves through committees and meetings, have banded together and issued a list of 10 principles to protect civil rights in higher education.

-On April 25, The Leadership Conference on Civil and Human Rights, a group of 47 organizations including the AFT, identified 10 critical civil rights principles they want included in any reauthorization of the Higher Education Act.
+On April 25, The Leadership Conference on Civil and Human Rights, the Leadership Conference Education Fund, and 46 other civil rights and education groups—including the AFT—identified 10 critical civil rights principles that must be included in any reauthorization of the Higher Education Act.
 In the principles, the groups highlight the role the landmark legislation has played in providing greater opportunity for low-income people, people of color, women, people with disabilities, LGBTQ people and immigrants to go to college.

 “Any reauthorization of the Higher Education Act must make it easier for every person in this country to pursue higher education successfully, regardless of where they grew up, the color of their skin, their religion or their immigration status,” says AFT President Randi Weingarten.
 “Congress has a responsibility to ensure that everyone who wants to go to college can go to one that will support them.”